browser icon

 Sailing The Nile:

-The life blood of Egypt for thousands of years, the Nile is one of the most historically significant sources of life you will find anywhere.
-It has brought sustenance and prosperity to these desert lands for millenia.
 Sailing on its calm waters, seeing the life of villagers pass by while watching the sun set upon its incredible mirror-like surface is an essential Egyptian experience and one you will likely never forget.

 Budget backpackers Sailing The Nile